 We want to calculate the water surface at Section 2.
 We set the starting HGL at a known elevation of 102.50.
 From there we can calculate the parameters for the downstream side of the energy equation.
 Next we must assume an upstream Y. The first assumed Y is made by adding the depth of the downstream section to the invert of the upstream section, so (102.5 – 100.00) + 100.70 = 103.20.
 Educated guess, that’s all.

-From here it’s a matter of grinding out the numbers until the absolute “Error” on the far right column is below our tolerance of 0.015 feet.
-What’s cool is that the result(s) is a clue to finding a solution.
-Simply take 50% of the error and algebraically add it to the previous assumed Y and a solution will be found quickly.
-For example, in the second iteration, Y = 103.00 was found by 103.20 + -0.399 / 2. (-0.399 was the error on the first try.)
+It is now a question of calculating the figures until the final discrepancy in the rightmost column is less than our accepted margin of 0.015 feet.
+The interesting part is that the outcome provides a hint towards resolving the issue.
+By taking half of the error and adding it algebraically to the previously assumed Y value, a solution can be promptly obtained.
+For instance, during the second attempt, Y = 103.00 was determined by 103.20 + -0.399 / 2. (-0.399 represented the error computed in the initial attempt).

 Interpreting Results